Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Background

-where $\simeq$ denotes observation indistinguishability and $Data_{pub}$ and $Data_{conf}$ refer to the input space of public and confidential values, respectively~\cite{almeida2016verifying}. \end{definition}

-Constant-time policies provide security for a \textit{sequential execution} model, i.e., all instructions are executed in a sequential order specified by the architectural states of the program.
-However, Spectre-type attacks have demonstrated the ability to leak secrets from constant-time programs in modern processors when using a \textit{speculative execution} model~\cite{yu2019data,shivakumar2023spectre,shivakumar2023typing}.
+Standard constant-time policies provide security for a \textit{sequential execution} model, i.e., all instructions are executed in a sequential order specified by the architectural states of the program.
+However, Spectre attacks have demonstrated the ability to leak secrets from constant-time programs in modern processors that use a \textit{speculative execution} model~\cite{yu2019data,shivakumar2023spectre,shivakumar2023typing,yavarzadeh2024pathfinder,barthe2024testing}.
 For example, Listing~\ref{listing:ct-spec-leak} shows a constant-time decryption of confidential input \texttt{m}.
-Sequential execution of the code dictates that after finishing all rounds of the decryption the secret state is declassified (line 6) and can legally leak (i.e., it is considered public after decryption, line 7).
-However, in a speculative execution model, the \texttt{for} loop can be skipped due to misspeculation and directly leak the confidential input \texttt{m} before executing all decryption rounds, and violate constant-time policies of the program.
+Sequential execution of the code dictates that the secret state is declassified (line 6) only after all decryption rounds are completed, after which any subsequent leak (line 7) is allowed.
+However, in a speculative execution model, the \texttt{for} loop can be skipped due to misspeculation and directly leak the confidential input \texttt{m} before executing all decryption rounds, hence, violate constant-time policies of the program.